syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 </tr>
 </table>

-N> When there is a mismatch of Xamarin NuGet packages between your sample and the tab view assemblies, an error Could not load type Xamarin.Forms.ElementTemplate will occur.
-Refer to the ReadMe to know the software requirements of the Syncfusion controls.
+N> When there is a mismatch of Xamarin NuGet packages between your sample and the tab view assemblies, an error (Could not load type Xamarin.Forms.ElementTemplate) will occur.
+Refer to the [System Requirements](https://help.syncfusion.com/xamarin/introduction/system-requirements) section to know the software requirements of Syncfusion controls.

 # Launching the tab view on each platform

 To use the tab view inside an application, each platform application must initialize the tab view renderer.
-This initialization step varies from platform to platform and is discussed in the following sections:
+This initialization steps vary from platform to platform, and it is discussed in the following sections:

 # Android

-The Android launches the tab view without any initialization and is enough to only initialize the Xamarin.Forms Framework to launch the application.
+Android launches the tab view without any initialization, and it is enough to only initialize the Xamarin.Forms Framework to launch the application.

 # iOS

-To launch the tab view in iOS, call the SfTabViewRenderer.Init() in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms Framework initialization and before the LoadApplication is called, as demonstrated in the following code example:
+To launch the tab view in iOS, call the SfTabViewRenderer.Init() in the `FinishedLaunching` overridden method of the `AppDelegate` class after the Xamarin.Forms Framework has been initialized and before the `LoadApplication` is called, as demonstrated in the following code example.

 {% highlight C# %}